-Whether you cycle every day or just want a cycling computer for the occasional expedition, you want a cycling computer that helps you measure your performance, potentially tells you which route to take, but above all gives you your money’s worth.
+Whether you cycle every day or just want a cycling computer for the occasional expedition, you want a computer that helps you measure your performance, potentially tells you which route to take, but above all gives you your money’s worth.

-You see, there are thousands of different brands and bicycle computer models in every thinkable price range.
+You see, there are thousands of different brands and bicycle computer models in every price range.
 And you might be tempted to think that the best cycling computer will automatically be the most expensive one.
 But that’s not true.

-But to help you navigate your way to your best cycling computer we’ve reviewed and tested dozens of popular cycling computers to determine the best cycling computers available in Australia right now.
+But to help you navigate your way to your best cycling computer we’ve reviewed and tested dozens of popular cycling computers to determine the best cycling computer in Australia right now.
 You’ll also learn a bit more about some of the top features and benefits to look out for in your new computer.

 Wahoo ELEMNT Bolt GPS Cycling Computer